Distributed Graph Neural Network Training: A Survey: Distributed GNN Training and Challenges

 \subsection{Taxonomy of Distributed GNN Training Techniques}

-{To realize the distributed GNN training and optimize the efficiency via solving the above challenges, many new techniques are proposed in the past years.
-Most existing works present their own technical contributions from a system or framework perspective, and do not well review the related work from a technique perspective.
-In this survey, we introduce a new taxonomy by organizing the distributed GNN-specific techniques on the basis of the phases in the end-to-end distributed training pipeline.
-With such a design, we organize similar techniques that optimize the same phase in the distributed GNN training pipeline together and help readers fully understand the existing solutions for the different phases in distributed GNN training.}
+To realize the distributed GNN training and optimize the efficiency via solving the above challenges, many new techniques are proposed in the past years.
+Figure~\ref{fig:challenge} illustrates the relationship between challenges and the proposed techniques. \blue{Previous works typically present their own contributions as a component of their proposed systems or frameworks, and may lack a comprehensive discussion of the techniques used in the same stage of distributed GNN training, or the techniques addressing the same challenge.} In this survey, we introduce a new taxonomy by organizing the techniques specifically designed for distributed GNN training on the basis of the stages in the end-to-end distributed training pipeline.
+With such a design, we organize similar techniques that optimize the same stage in the distributed GNN training pipeline together and help readers fully understand the existing solutions for the different stages in distributed GNN training.

-{According to the previous empirical studies, due to the data dependency, the bottleneck of distributed GNN training generally comes up in the phases of data partition and GNN model optimization in the pipeline, and the new GNN-specific techniques lie in these phases.
-Furthermore, various training strategies (e.g., mini-batch training, full-graph training) bring in different workload patterns and result in different optimization techniques used in model optimization.
-For example, the computation graph generation in the model optimization phase is important to mini-batch training while communication protocol is important to full-graph training.
-In consequence, our new taxonomy classifies distributed GNN-specific techniques into four categories (i.e., GNN data partition, GNN batch generation, GNN execution model and GNN communication protocol) as shown in Figure~\ref{fig:taxonomy}.
-In the following, we introduce the overview of each category.}